theRealAph/ScopeLocals/README.md

 method `DBDriver.newConnection()` while in Thread 2 it is a call to constructor `InvalidPermissionException()`

-The value associated with an extent local variable is defined in the bottom most frame of some extent, and is accessible in every frame of that extent.
-The extent local is *bound* to the value.
+The value associated with an extent-local variable is defined in the bottom most frame of some extent, and is accessible in every frame of that extent.
+The extent-local variable is *bound* to the value.

-###  Example Use Of Extent Local Variables
+###  Example Use Of Extent-Local Variables

 The `Server` example described above can easily be rewritten to use class `ExtentLocal` instead of `ThreadLocal`.